TICGL

 Digital Economy & FinTech

 Financial and insurance activities registered the highest growth rates in Tanzania's 2024 economy.
-Digital financial services and mobile money are expanding rapidly.
 Tanzania has a unique window to leverage digital infrastructure investments into a FinTech hub — following the Estonia/Rwanda playbook.

 A Data-Driven Policy Roadmap: From Tax Collector to Enabler

-Drawing on the 8-country evidence base, this roadmap outlines the specific, sequenced reforms that would position Tanzania as a genuine private-sector enabler — with measurable targets at each stage.
+Drawing on the 8-country evidence base, this roadmap outlines specific, sequenced reforms with measurable targets at each stage.

 Reform Corporate Tax: Target 20–25% CIT with Broad Preferential Regime

-Reduce the standard CIT from 30% to 20–25%, bringing Tanzania in line with regional peers and removing a major deterrent to formal sector investment.
-Simultaneously, expand preferential CIT rates (15%) for priority sectors: agro-processing, manufacturing, ICT, and renewable energy.
-The revenue cost will be recovered within 2–3 years through expanded tax base and increased private sector activity — as demonstrated in Ireland (2003), Rwanda, and Vietnam.
+Reduce the standard CIT from 30% to 20–25%, bringing Tanzania in line with regional peers.
+Expand preferential CIT rates (15%) for priority sectors: agro-processing, manufacturing, ICT, and renewable energy.
+Revenue cost will be recovered within 2–3 years through expanded tax base — as demonstrated in Ireland (2003), Rwanda, and Vietnam.

 Short-Term · 6–24 Months